fernicar/ComfyUI_Limited/README.md

 ### Arguments

 - `-s`: Run python with disable the import of the site module.
-- `--cpu`: use cpu, no gpu
+- `--cpu`: use cpu, not gpu
 - `--port`: custom port, allow to free standard ComfyUI port 8188.
 - `--windows-standalone-build`: open the web browser when ready.

 ## Uninstallation

 - Delete limited.py file.
+- Delete limited_modules.log file

 ## Code Overview

 ### `whitelist` list

-Contains the modules this script should not block its load.
+Contains the modules this script should not prevent its load.

 ### `modules_to_mock` list

-Contains the blacklist of modules to block its load by using a dummy module.
+Contains the blacklist of modules to prevent its load by using a dummy module.

 ### `DEBUG` variable